ONE STOP SHOP FOR ALL THINGS DIY

 I absolutely love this calculator because it prevents me from buying excess paint.
 The Home Depot's mobile app is full of all sorts of great calculators and tips and tricks to help with your projects.

-I also decided to mix it up a bit and throw in a beige color for the built ins to give the home office nook a more warm feel.
+I also decided to mix it up a bit and throw in a beige color (Behr Sandy Clay) for the built ins to give the home office nook a more warm feel.
 Paint is always a great way to transform a space on a budget and it really went a long way on this project.

 I always love working with shiplap because its the quickest way to cover up a wall quick and easy, while remaining fun and stylish.
 I also wanted to use the shiplap because I knew the vertical lines would make the space feel a lot bigger.